w3ctag/design-reviews/reviews/dbsc-analysis.md

 The `Cookie` header that the browser subsequently sends will be signed.
 That same message can include the public key from the key pair.
-That’s usually not something that can be included in the signature as defined in the curren.
+That’s usually not something that can be included in the signature as defined in the current RFC.
-RFC.

 For that, we might define a new `Signature-Public-Key` field to carry the necessary information.
 That would be a new piece of specification, but a simple one.